ollie-ztz/Continue_Tuning/documents/common_paper_questions.md

     1. **Diverse annotation protocols.** As mentioned in A2, there are often varying annotation protocols for the aorta among different hospitals.
 Consequently, achieving precise segmentation with our AI models becomes a challenging task.
 This often requires frequent revisions of aorta annotations by our annotators.
 The improvement of aorta annotations through the active learning procedure is illustrated in Table 5.
 Notably, there is a substantial increase in mDSC, from 72.3% to 83.7%, after undergoing two steps of active learning procedure.
     2. **Blurry organ boundary.** Organs such as the pancreas often exhibit blurry boundaries, presenting a challenge for both AI and human annotations.
 Consequently, there is no observed improvement in annotation performance for such organs even after two steps of our active learning procedure.

-* **Q: In Figure 3 of the manuscript, the sum of attention maps for each organ is depicted.
+* **Q: In Figure 3, the sum of attention maps for each organ is depicted.
 Clarifying the experiment's intent and the reasoning behind the 5% threshold would be beneficial.**

     1. **The intention behind Figure 3** is to visualize the distribution of the attention size of each CT volume.
 A larger attention size implies a greater requirement for revision in various regions.
 Figure 3 suggests that the attention size for most CT volumes is small, but there are several significant-sized outliers.
 These outliers are of high priority for revision by human experts.
 According to the figure, the ratio of outliers is about 5% (highlighted in red).
 The 5% is estimated by the plot and also related to the budget of human revision for each Step in the active learning procedure.
 It is essential to emphasize that roughly 5% of CT volumes within each dataset are highly likely to contain predicted errors, requiring further revision by our annotator.
     2. **The choice of the 5% threshold.** It is true that this number is empirical.
 The 5% is estimated based on (1) empirical observations (the number of outliers in Figure 3) and (2) the annotation budget at each Step in the active learning procedure.
 If there are many outliers or a limited budget, the threshold needs to be increased accordingly.
 If one is dealing with new datasets, this threshold is easily obtained by analyzing the attention size distribution as plotted in Figure 3.

-* **Q: Regarding Figure 3 (Attention), there's some ambiguity between the "sum of attention" on the y-axis and the "attention volume" in the caption.
-A visual breakdown in the figure might help.
-Also, I wonder if using varied training initializations with one architecture can produce different attention?
-This could offer insights into model uncertainty.**

-    The “sum of attention” in the y-axis title and “attention size” in the caption are the same.
-Thank you for pointing this out.
-We have revised Figure 3 and its caption to make the terms consistent.

-    1. **Graphical visualization of components.** Sorry that we are not completely clear about the “component” that you were referring to.
-If you're referring to each organ in the attention map, please see Figure 2 and Appendix Figure 11 for the visualization.
-If this isn't what you had in mind, please provide further clarification on the “components”, and we'll be happy to make improvements to Figure 3.
-Many thanks!

-    2. **Whether attention can be generated using one architecture but with different initializations at training**.
-Yes, this is also a great approach to generate attention maps by using a single AI architecture with different weight initialization.

 * **Q: Regarding Figure 5, the attention map appears to highlight regions beyond FP/FN labels or ambiguous cases.
 If these regions also underwent human review, it might lead to extra, potentially needless, effort.**